open62541/open62541/doc/building.rst

 Building a shared library
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 open62541 is small enough that most users will want to statically link the library into their programs.
-If a shared library (.dll, .so) is required, this can be enabled in CMake with the `BUILD_SHARED_LIBS` option.
+If a shared library (.dll, .so) is required, this can be enabled in CMake with the ``BUILD_SHARED_LIBS`` option.
 Note that this option modifies the :file:`ua_config.h` file that is also included in :file:`open62541.h` for the single-file distribution.

+Minimizing the binary size
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+The size of the generated binary can be reduced considerably by adjusting the build configuration.
+First, in CMake, the build type can be set to ``CMAKE_BUILD_TYPE=MinSizeRel``.
+This sets the compiler flags to minimize the binary size.
+The build type also strips out debug information.
+Second, the binary size can be reduced by removing features via the build-flags described above.

+Especially, logging takes up a lot of space in the binary and might not be needed in embedded scenarios.
+Setting ``UA_LOGLEVEL`` to a value above 600 (=FATAL) disables all logging.
+In addition, the feature-flags ``UA_ENABLE_TYPENAMES`` and ``UA_ENABLE_STATUSCODE_DESCRIPTIONS`` add static information to the binary that is only used for human-readable logging and debugging.